Koizeay/Toolbox/README.md

 Finally you can run the project on your device, on an emulator or on a simulator.

-*Warning*, some tools require an API key to work, if you want to use them while developing, you need to add your own API key in the `api_keys.dart` file.
+*Warning*, some tools require an API key and/or token to work, if you want to use them while developing, you need to add your own API key and/or token in the corresponding .dart file (in the `lib/secret` folder).

 ### Add a new tool
 **Warning**, if you want to add a new tool, you need to have some knowledge in Flutter and Dart.\